microsoft/FluidFramework/BREAKING.md

 if for some reason this change causes you problems, we've added a deprecated `Loader._create` method that has the same parameters as the previous constructor which can be used in the interim.

+### Moving DriverHeader and merge with CreateNewHeader
+Compile time only API breaking change between runtime and driver.
+Only impacts driver implementer.
+No back-compat or mix version impact.

+DriverHeader is a driver concept, so move from core-interface to driver-definitions.
+CreateNewHeader is also a kind of driver header, merged it into DriverHeader.

+### ODSP status codes moved modules from odsp-driver to odsp-doclib-utils
+Error/status codes like `offlineFetchFailureStatusCode` which used to be imported like `import { offlineFetchFailureStatusCode } from '@fluidframework/@odsp-driver';` have been moved to `odspErrorUtils.ts` in `odsp-doclib-utils`.

 ## 0.27 Breaking Changes
 - [Local Web Host Removed](#Local-Web-Host-Removed)